dannguyen/dmv-vanity-plate-rejections/README.md

 MuckRock attempted a crowdsourced project in 2014 to get rejected vanity/personalized plates from various states: [Vanity plate rejections: What's in your state?](https://www.muckrock.com/news/archives/2014/may/05/vanity-plate-rejections-whats-your-state/):

 Subsequent updates to the project show that requests were made to at least [25 states](https://www.muckrock.com/news/archives/2014/may/27/vanity-plate-rejections-update/).
 The latest update I could find was in [June 27, 2014](https://www.muckrock.com/news/archives/2014/jun/27/rejected-vanity-plates-ma-mt-nj/).
+Note that the map doesn't appear to be up to date, as California is marked as "submitted" rather than "[completed](https://www.muckrock.com/news/archives/2014/may/27/vanity-plate-rejections-update/))".

 Some of the states responded with real spreadsheets.
 And we can copy the general template of MuckRock's records request letters.

 Here's a few examples